All India Institute of Medical Sciences, Delhi: AIIMS server attack

-On 23 November 2022, servers of AIIMS New Delhi were hacked by a ransomware attack after an employee opened a phishing mail.
+On 23 November 2022, servers of AIIMS Delhi were hacked by a ransomware attack after an employee opened a phishing mail.
 The hackers have encrypted the servers and were demanding ₹200 crores in cryptocurrency, however Delhi Police did not confirm reports of ransom demand.
 Patient care services in emergency, outpatient, inpatient and laboratory wings were forced to be managed manually.
 Investigation has confirmed that five main servers were targeted by Chinese hackers based out of Hong Kong.
 Delhi Police, Representatives of Ministry of Home Affairs, Indian Computer Emergency Response Team (CERT-IN), Centre for Development of Advanced Computing (C-DAC) and National Informatics Centre (NIC) are investigating the ransomware attack.
 A case of extortion and cyber terrorism was registered by the Intelligence Fusion and Strategic Operations (IFSO) unit of the Delhi Police on 25 November.
 The online registration of new patients visiting the OPD at the AIIMS resumed on 6 December 2022 while online OPD booking system was restored by 2nd week of December 2022.